Do you want to enjoy Greece like a local? My guide on how to experience Greece from A to Z will definitely help!

 L for Lover

-While this is a fairly controversial subject, we just can’t leave it out of the picture.
+While this is a fairly controversial subject, I can’t really leave it out of the picture.
 After all, Greek mythology is full of stories of passion and love.

 If you want to uncover an unexpected side of Greece in the 80s, have a look at this amusing video.